ewels/clusterflow/docs/usage.md

 Cluster Flow also try to intelligently limit the memory usage and number of cores each module uses.
 The config options `@total_cores` and `@total_mem` specify the maximum resources to be used by each Cluster Flow pipeline.
-These are split up amongst the max simultanoeus jobs and presented to each module.
-The modules can then request reseources, making use of optional parallelisation where available.
+These are split up amongst the max simultaneous jobs and presented to each module.
+The modules can then request resources, making use of optional parallelisation where available.